-Should Catholics be able to get married outdoors?
+Can Catholics get married outdoors?

-During a recent Mass at a local Catholic school the pastor asked the students, “Why do you like this building?”
+During a recent Mass at a local Catholic school, the pastor asked the students, “Why do you like this building?”
 One student raised their hand and eagerly replied, “Because God is here!”
 Upon hearing this, another student leaned over to his mom and inquisitively whispered, “I thought God was everywhere.”
 Such is our faith, filled with multiple truths that coexist.
-Both students in their own way acknowledge important truths within the Catholic tradition.
+Both students in their own ways acknowledge important truths within the Catholic tradition.
 But do we as Catholics actually embrace both of these truths?

 Our biases are revealed so often in our assumptions.
 Currently, throughout the country dioceses are discussing options for the location of the celebration of the sacrament of marriage.
 Must weddings take place in a Catholic church building, or can they take place elsewhere?
-While, many Catholics assume the former, this is not the case.
+Although many Catholics assume the former, this is not the case.

 While the parish church is the ordinary place for the celebration of marriage, canon law allows for a local bishop to give permission for marriage to be celebrated in another church, oratory, or broader still, “another suitable place.”
 You may have been to weddings in Catholic oratories or chapels, but less familiar is the notion of “another suitable place.”
 This can include a private home or a non-Catholic church, chapel, or place of worship.
 It’s arguable that “another suitable place” could also include a natural worship environment.

 While many dioceses are in discussion about what “another suitable place” may mean, the Diocese of Helena in Montana and the Archdiocese of Baltimore are leading the way in this conversation.
 Both acknowledge the declining number of young people choosing to get married within the church.
 And, as a result, both made changes to their marriage policy that clarify the provision in canon law for marriages outside a church building.